 During the (in)famous year of 2020, I bought myself a Husqvarna Svartpilan 401, a scrambler-inspired street motorcycle.

 There’s a lot of things that attracted me to purchasing this bike.
 First being its sleek appearance and design.
 It’s got this industrial-chic look to it, with a naked scrambler aesthetic.
 Second, it’s surprisingly affordable price point.
 As of 2020 these can be had brand new for under $7,500 ride away, which is a great deal by any standard, but especially so given they were over $10,000 when first released in 2018.
 Third, it’s origins, where it’s designed in Sweden and put together in India.
 Then when riding it, I just love how punchy the engine is – it feels nifty and nimble, with its light weight (under 150Kgs) and telepathic handling.
-I’ll write a more in-depth technical review on the bike, and will link it back here for those interested.
+For a more in-depth technical review of my Svartpilen 401 motorcycle, please click here.

 So, what’s a girl to do with a brand new motorcycle that she saved up for and is immensely proud of?
 Take it for a spin to the next ‘moto meet’ and show it off!
 Thanks to my boyfriend, Adam (he rides a 2018 Honda CB1000R), his suggestion of us heading down to 2 Wheels, 1 Love on the Sunday 18th January was a fun and confidence-building experience for me as a newcomer to the Perth motorcycle scene.
 I even received some professional photographs of me on my new bike!